deepcausality-rs/sites/web/content/en/blog/announcement-ultragraph-0-8.md

 ### Static CSM Graph

+The impact of the new dual-state architecture is most visible when comparing the new CsmGraph implementation against our previous MatrixGraph-based engine.
 By freezing a graph into a stable `CsmGraph`, we eliminate CPU cache misses inherent to traditional, flexible graph structures, thereby allowing the CPU to operate with maximum efficiency.
 The following table compares the performance of graph-based reasoning algorithms in DeepCausality before and after the `UltraGraph` rewrite.
 The "After" benchmarks were run on a frozen `CsmGraph`, which leverages a highly efficient Compressed Sparse Row (CSR) memory layout.

 | Benchmark                                            | Time Before (Old) | Time After (New) | Improvement Factor |
 |------------------------------------------------------|------------------:|-----------------:|-------------------:|